Bitcoin Portfolio Allocation Analysis

 - Green flag (ρ < 0.00 for 3 months): restore full target allocation; diversification thesis confirmed.

 - After major BTC draw-down (>50% from ATH): do NOT increase allocation.
-Rebalance to target weight only — avoid catching falling knives.
+Rebalance to target weight only, and avoid catching falling knives.

 BTC Cost & Execution (Indonesia)